 Evening Primrose (Oenothera biennis) is a yellow wildflower native to North America.
 It’s not actually related to the primrose family, although the flowers appear similar.
 The root and leaf were traditionally used by Native Americans as both food and medicine.
-Oil extracted from the seeds of Evening Primrose for dietary supplement manufacture is a rich source of fatty acids, including some Omega 6 linoleic acid and high concentrations of gamma linolenic acid (GLA).
+Oil extracted from the seeds of Evening Primrose for dietary supplement manufacture is a rich source of fatty acids, including some Omega 6 linoleic acid (LA) and high concentrations of gamma-linolenic acid (GLA).

 How does GLA relate to Essential Fatty Acids?

-Essential fatty acids (also called Vitamin F or polyunsaturated fatty acids) are compounds our bodies require for optimum health, but can’t synthesise.
-We need to provide our bodies with essential fatty acids (EFAs) from dietary sources.
-The two main categories of EFA are Omega 3 and Omega 6, which we need in an optimum ratio of between 1:1 and 1:4.
-The Omega 6 EFA linoleic acid (LA) is converted in the body to GLA, however an inefficient conversion process can cause a GLA deficiency.
-While this is more likely with aging, poor diet and certain disease states, many activities common to our modern lifestyle compromise our internal GLA production.
-The conversion pathway of LA to GLA by our bodies can be blocked by factors such as aging, stress, disease and degenerative disorders, poor blood sugar regulation, alcohol, high dietary intake of saturated fats or hydrogenated oils, high cholesterol, viruses, carcinogens, radiation, and deficiencies in magnesium, zinc, vitamins C, B3 and B6.
-In such cases GLA becomes one of the essential fatty acids we need to obtain from an external source.
-GLA supplementation is therefore sometimes needed to maintain optimal levels in the body.
-Besides Evening Primrose oil, GLA is also found in spirulina and the oils extracted from borage, hemp and blackcurrant seeds.
+Essential fatty acids (EFAs) are compounds our body requires from dietary sources for optimum health because it can’t synthesise them.
+The two main categories of EFAs are Omega 3 and Omega 6, which we need in an optimum ratio of between 1:1 and 1:4.
+The Omega 6 EFA linoleic acid (LA) is converted in the body to gamma-linolenic acid (GLA), however, an inefficient conversion process can cause a GLA deficiency.
+While this is more likely with ageing, poor diet, nutrient deficiency, and certain disease states, many activities common to our modern lifestyle compromise our internal GLA production.
+In such cases, GLA supplementation would be beneficial for wellbeing.
+GLA is also found in spirulina and the oils extracted from borage, hemp, blackcurrant, and flaxseeds.

 What is the function of GLA in the body?